Danylo Hetmantsev: Political career

-Submitted the bill № 4528, which proposed to abolish fines for refusing to provide services in Ukrainian language;

-Author of the bill № 466 (№ 1210) "On Amendments to the Tax Code of Ukraine to Improve Tax Administration, Eliminate Technical and Logical Inconsistencies in Tax Legislation", which introduces total fiscalization of private entrepreneurs (PE).
-The bill was called “Tax terror” by Save PE activists.

-Submitted a bill № 6562 (together with David Arahamia), which abolishes imposing the tariff on bitumen produced in Russia.

 Economic views and initiatives

-On December 19, 2019, Hetmantsev, the Chairman of the Parliament Committee on Finance, Banking, Tax and Customs Policy, initiated a draft bill № 2634 (also known as “Google tax”), according to which Google, Facebook and Youtube had to pay 20% VAT to Ukrainian state budget.
+On December 19, 2019, Hetmantsev, the Chairman of the Parliament Committee on Finance, Banking, Tax and Customs Policy, initiated a draft bill No. 2634 (also known as “Google tax”), according to which Google, Facebook and YouTube had to pay 20% VAT to Ukrainian state budget.
 As a result, the cost of services to consumers increased by 20%.

 In 2020-2021 Hetmantsev initiated imposing the obligation to use cash register devices on all private entrepreneurs of the 1st and 2nd groups, which provoked mass protests among members of these groups.
 On January 1, 2022, the reform came into force.
 Hetmantsev explained the protests by the reluctance of "smugglers and converters" to lose the earnings they received from tax evasion.

 Hetmantsev violated a memorandum with the International Monetary Fund, which stipulates that Ukraine refuses to replace the income tax with a tax on withdrawn capital.
 Later on, he urged publicity not to jump to conclusions and announced changes to the reform.

-Hetmantsev fiercely advocates restricting private entrepreneurs of the 3rd group from cooperating with legal entities for the sake of the so-called "fight against the shadow economy"; favoures the introduction of VAT on buying apartments in new buildings, explaining it this way: “when buying milk, Ukrainians also pay VAT and it does not shock them."
+Hetmantsev fiercely advocates restricting private entrepreneurs of the 3rd group from cooperating with legal entities for the sake of the so-called "fight against the shadow economy"; favours the introduction of VAT on buying apartments in new buildings, explaining it this way: “when buying milk, Ukrainians also pay VAT and it does not shock them."

 Hetmantsev believes that the legislation of Ukraine is imperfect, and due to this, citizens have managed to be accumulating funds without state control for 30 years.

 In 2019, he proposed banning private entrepreneurs from providing services, but instead allowing them to perform only trade and production activities.
 According to Hetmantsev, this measure can help combat tax evasion.

 As the founder of some gambling businesses, Hetmantsev supports the reduction of casino and gambling taxes.

 In May 2022, Hetmantsev stated that he considered it appropriate to resume tax audits of businesses not affected by the war, and raise taxes, as well as introduce many subsidies for different types of businesses.